Manuel-DominguezCBG/SQL2Dashboard/README.md

 └── tutorial.zip                                       # Many drafts and tutorial used to learn
 ```

-2. Folder **Fake_database** Regardless of what has been done previously, a fake data database has been created contained 4 linked tables in order to work and get familiar with SQL commands.
+2. Folder **Fake_database** Regardless of what has been done previously, a fake data database has been created contained 4 linked tables.

-Briefly I have populated the first table with people data (NHS number, name, gender...).
+The structure of the database looks like this:

+PUT THE IMAGE

-In this simulation, 5% of these people got Covid and needed to be admitted to hospitals,
+In this simulation, 200000 people are stored in the table *Patient data*.
+5% of these people got Covid and need to go to the hospital, *Covid-19 admission* table.
-this information has been stored in a second table.
-This table saved  patient ID, the hospital name  where each patient was admitted (41 in total, one per county)
-plus additional data such as date of admission and discharge.
-A 5% of these patients died, this info has been saved in another table.
-And finally the last table with some properties of these 41 hospitals such as the total number of beds,total number of  staff and so on.
+A 5% of these patients died , *Covid-19_deaths*.
+Finally the last table containes info with regard to the properties of the 41 hospitals created in this simulated database.

 For details of how this has been carried out, go to the Jupyter Notebook *1_Creating_the_fake_database.ipynb*.

-Then in a second Notebook (*2_Database_manipulation.ipynb*) I show the use of the most basic SQL command such as JOIN, GROUPBY among otherss.
+Then in a second Notebook (*2_Database_manipulation.ipynb*) I show the use of the most basic SQL command such as JOIN, GROUPBY among others.
-Finally, in the script *Fake_db2dashboard.py* I have combined all learned in the previous tasks to create a second dashboard that shows  some results from the different tables of the database.
+Finally, in the script *Fake_db2dashboard.py* I have combined all skills learned during the project to create a second dashboard that shows some results of this database.

 A screenshot of this dashboard
 ![Alt text](https://github.com/Manuel-DominguezCBG/SQL2Dashboard/blob/main/Covid-19/Images/2.png "")